h12w/sej/README.md

  name      | description
 --------   | -----------------------------------------------------------
- offset    | the position of the message in the queue crc       | the CRC-32 checksum (using the IEEE polynomial) of the message timestamp | the timestamp represented in nanoseconds since Unix Epoch size      | the size of the message, allowing reading both forward and backward message   | the encoded message
+ offset    | the position of the message in the queue timestamp | the timestamp represented in nanoseconds since Unix Epoch size      | the size of the message, allowing reading both forward and backward message   | the encoded message